do2mi4so/Java/README_1.5.md

 //http://www.programmingsimplified.com/
 //if the program gets long, refer to a package
 //more practice with input and output, manipulation of variables, operations and operations on matrices
+//review APIs and how you receive from the instructors